pablo14/data-science-live-book/data_preparation/outliers_treatment.md

 ### What is this about?

 `prep_outliers` function tries to automatize as much as it can be outliers preparation.
-It focus on the values that influence heavily the mean.
+It focus on the values that heavily influence the mean.
-It sets an `NA` or stop at a certain value all outliers for the desired variables.
+It sets an `NA` or stops at a certain value all outliers for the desired variables.
 <br>